bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

     .controller 'SomeCtrl', ...
     ```

-  - **Provider Indentation:** Don't bother indenting the provider method.
+  - **Angular Method Indentation:** Don't bother indenting the Angular method.
 This causes unnecessary whitespace for all that follows.
 You may find this to be your editor's default behavior.

     ```coffeescript
     # avoid